cedreaper/cedreaper.github.io/csx/gloagent.md

 ![QR Code Settings](../../assets/images/gloagent/gloAgentQrLeadLogo.png)

-Example of the lead form preview with where you logo will appear if set:
+Example of the lead form preview with where your logo will appear if set:

 ![QR Code Preview](../../assets/images/gloagent/gloAgentFormLogo.png)